About our Cold Process Soaps

 Soap-maker and Owner of Root & Bloom Soaps

 Tatiana was born and raised in Costa Rica, and lives with her husband and their two daughters in Twain Harte, California... at the heart of the Sierras.
-When she is not making soap, she enjoys hiking, practicing yoga, teaching kids, and cooking wholesome meals for her family.
+When Tatiana is not making soap, she is teaching Spanish at the local Waldorf school.
+To relax she enjoys hiking, practicing yoga, and cooking wholesome meals for her family.

 She has a B.S. in Industrial Engineering from Cal Poly State University, San Luis Obispo.
 The combination of Tatiana's love for natural ingredients, creative nature, and mathematical background result in unique recipes that yield high-quality bars of soap.

 You can contact Tatiana via email at email@example.com